scagood/pulsar-eslint/README.md

 ## Which ESLint version will this package use?

-`linter-eslint-node` will look for a version of ESLint local to your project, as long as it’s at least v8.0.0.
+`pulsar-eslint` will look for a version of ESLint local to your project, as long as it’s at least v8.0.0.
 Ideally, this would be installed into a `node_modules` folder in the project root, but it’ll find anything in `module.paths`.

-If you can run `node -e "require('eslint')"` from your project root and not get an error, then `linter-eslint-node` should find your copy of ESLint just fine.
+If you can run `node -e "require('eslint')"` from your project root and not get an error, then `pulsar-eslint` should find your copy of ESLint just fine.

-If it doesn’t find an ESLint in your project, `linter-eslint-node` will fall back to the version it ships with, which is typically the most recent major release.
+If it doesn’t find an ESLint in your project, `pulsar-eslint` will fall back to the version it ships with, which is typically the most recent major release.

 The command **Linter Eslint Node: Debug**, when run from a file inside your project, will report which version of ESLint this package would use to lint that file, and whether it’s yours or the package’s built-in version.